packetzero/osquery_aws_notes/README.md

-# Notes on AWS Logger Plugins
+# Notes on osquery AWS Logger Plugins
 In addition to the integration tests, this guide outlines some best practices on AWS logger plugin usage. *My focus was on Kinesis, but should be relevant to Firehose as well*.

 ## Credential Considerations